-Three years into my current position, I recognize with many in the church I pastor I’m still developing levels of trust.
+It took several years into my current position before I began to develop trust.
+I recognize with many in the church I pastor I’m still developing levels of trust after five years.

 If any leader wants to be successful, much will be determined by the level of trust he or she can attain.
 One goal of every leader, therefore, should be trust development.

 Here are 5 suggestions for developing trust as a leader:

 Genuinely care for people.
 Trusted leaders have shown people by experience they care for others – not just in lip service, but with genuine heartfelt compassion.
 Trusted leaders love people.
 Seeing others succeed around them is a high and celebrated value.